 Lastly, beginning right after ovulation ends, the luteal phase of your menstrual cycle lasts about two weeks for most women.
 Progesterone and estrogen levels in your body increase.
 The uterine lining thickens to prepare to support a possible pregnancy.

-If no pregnancy occurs this time around, then the uterine lining sheds, leading to the oh-so-fun process of bleeding.
+If no pregnancy occurs this time around, then the uterine lining sheds, leading to the oh-so-fun process of menstrual bleeding.
 Then, the cycle begins anew.

 How long does it take to get pregnant after having sex?

 The actual biological process of conception is pretty miraculous when you think about it, but let’s clear up one misconception: pregnancy does not happen instantaneously—it can often take a few days after sex for the egg and sperm to meet up.